seif-eldine/resume-builder/README.md

 Once the server is up and running it creates a user in the database, with username: `user` and password : `user` which gets hashed first.

-if the user goes to the **index.html**, he will face a page that asks for the *username* and *password* , he can put `user` in both to get navigated to different component that asks him to fill in the resume information in steps, each step completed updates the related record in the **postgres** database.
+When the user navigates to the application, he will face a login screen, once the user provides the credentials he gets navigated to the service which asks the user to add the needed information.
+Once he completes the steps it gets added as a record in the database **postgres**, PS: each step completed does update the related record in the database.

 the API is secured with **JWT** token that is provided in each request from **client** to the **backend server**. the unit testing has that in account as well.